 Have you been in the situation where you have had several real estate companies trying to sell your property?
 How do you know a real estate agent or salesperson is working hard for you?
 Are you just one of many listings they may have?
 Do you only see them when they sign you up and when the contract is about to expire?
 Are they giving you regular feedback?
 Have you ever felt the pressure from a real estate agent to sell or have you been in a situation where you may have been mislead?
 If you sell privately, the only person's work you have to evaluate is your own.

-The number of people marketing their own property privately as a homesell is usually between 10% and 15% of all advertised property sales (as surveyed in this newspapers over a period of time).
-This may well be a lot higher with the internet making marketing to the masses a lot easier.
-Are those private sellers successful?
-That isn't known but they would certainly increase their chance of success if they read "Selling a Home Privately in New Zealand".
-It's now becoming more common for people to sell their own home privately.
+The number of people marketing their own property privately is usually between 10% and 15% of all advertised property for sale.
+The number that are successful isn't known but sellers would certainly increase their chance of success if they read "Selling a Home Privately in New Zealand".
+It's quite common for people to sell their own home privately and you may already have heard of others that have sold privately.

-And if you look at the type, value and location of homes being sold privately, you will see houses varying in price from $120,000 for a basic two bedroom ownership flat to upmarket properties in the best areas of town selling for over $1,000,000
+If you look at the type, value and location of homes being sold privately, you will see houses varying in price from $400,000 for a basic two bedroom ownership flat to upmarket properties in the best areas of town selling for over $3,000,000

 There are plenty of points to consider in favour of the home owner selling their house or property themselves.